anandmindfire/MonoDog/apps/dashboard/src/theme/INTEGRATION.md

 } as const;
 ```

-This centralized theme architecture provides a robust foundation for maintaining design consistency while enabling flexibility and growth for the Monovisor dashboard system.
+This centralized theme architecture provides a robust foundation for maintaining design consistency while enabling flexibility and growth for the monodog dashboard system.